 You have the wealthiest and the whitest schools, and you bus in children of color to diversify their schools.
 And you’re putting lower income kids with the wealthiest kids, in their neighborhood, and with their racial dominance.
 The privilege gap is enormous and I don’t see how it cannot be a recipe for harm.
 It's very cruel, for all parties.
 And it still boggles my mind that we’re all okay with this.
 We thought this was a good solution.

-DE: And Foster School in the fifth ward was closed so white kids weren't bused --
+DE: And of course Foster School in the fifth ward was closed so white kids were never bused --

 LR: Oh, because that would never happen, nobody would stand for it.